Male trainer teaching staff about email encryption gateways

 Regardless of the deployment type, most gateway vendors offer or support integrations with major mail exchange servers including Exchange, Office 365, G Suite, and IBM Domino.

-There are several well-regarded email encryption gateway providers in the market.
 Consider factors like budget, deployment needs (cloud vs. on-premise), ease of use, and integrations with your existing email infrastructure when making a selection.

 If you choose the right email encryption gateway, it should be able to handle high volumes of emails without sacrificing performance, making it suitable for businesses as they grow their customer base.

-Does Microsoft 365 Provide An Email Encryption Gateway?
+Does Microsoft 365 Provide an Email Encryption Gateway?

 Microsoft 365 does not offer a dedicated email encryption gateway, though it is able to encrypt outbound and decrypt inbound encrypted messages in a limited capacity.